muhammedtas/Security-With-IOT/SecurityWithIOT/SecurityWithIOT.SPA/README.md

 # SecurityWithIOT.API

 After publishing SPA layer with "ng build --prod" command, you can directly run it by "dotnet watch run" command.
+Navgate to 'http://localhost:5000/'.

 # SecurityWithIOT.SPA

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.